Five killed as car rams into crowd in China | Law-Order

 - China

-A man rammed his car into a crowd in northeast China's Liaoning province, killing at least five persons, officials said on Sunday.
+A man rammed his car into a crowd in northeast China's Liaoning province, killing at least five persons in an act of revenge on the society after an investment failure, police officials said on Sunday.

 The man drove his black sedan into the crowd of people crossing a street in the city of Dalian at midnight on Saturday and fled the scene, the city's public security bureau said.